DanielY1783/te_ml/bin/README.txt

 2018_07_12_pca_te_enhancers: Same as 2018_07_11_te_enhancers, but try vectorized operations in pandas to increase efficiency.

-2018_07_13_pca_te_enhancers: Scatterplot of top 5 components for HERVs, HERV-enhancer intersect, enhancers only, and control of shuffled parts of human genome.
+2018_07_13_pca_te_enhancers: Scatterplot of top 5 components for hervs, herv-enhancer intersect, enhancers only, and control of shuffled parts of human genome.

-2018_07_16_tsne_kmers: PCA to reduce features for tsne visualization on kmer counts for HERVs, HERV-enhancer intersect, enhancers only, and control of shuffled parts of the human genome.
+2018_07_16_tsne_kmers: pca to reduce features for tsne visualization on kmer counts for hervs, herv-enhancer intersect, enhancers only, and control of shuffled parts of the human genome.

 TRAVIS TESTED MODULES